archipel-network/archipel-core/README.md

    The unittests can be flashed via `make flash-unittest-stm32-openocd`.
    For convenience, GDB commands are available via `make gdb-stm32` and `make gdb-unittest-stm32`.

-#### Build and run µD3TN on POSIX-compliant Operating Systems

-1. Install or unpack the following dependencies:
-   - The `gcc` toolchain and `binutils` for your local system.
-   - For building with Clang, install a recent version of Clang and LLVM.
-   - For debugging and testing you may want to install GDB and a recent version of Python 3 (>= 3.6).

-2. If the build tools are not located in `/usr/bin` for your system, you may copy `config.mk.example` to `config.mk` and set the `GCC_TOOLCHAIN_PREFIX_POSIX` variable to the prefix for your local `gcc` toolchain (default: `/usr/bin`).

-3. Type `make run-posix` to build and execute µD3TN on your local machine.

 Getting Started with the Implementation
 ---------------------------------------